junedev/go-fmt-wasm/README.md

 - The WASM file needs to be loaded, see index.html.
 - Afterwards, the "exported" function (`formatGoCode`) is available in JavaScript.

+## Error handling
+- If the formatting did not succeed, an empty string is returned.
+In that case, the result should not be used to replace the non-formatted code the user wrote.

 ## Sources
 - https://golangbot.com/webassembly-using-go/